klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 tags: [dotnet, ef-core]
 ---

-**Welcome to the first chapter of my "Mastering EF Core" series!** This series will delve into real-life scenarios and lessons learned by our team as we navigate the intricacies of writing clean, object-oriented code using Entity Framework (EF) Core.
-Our goal is to share practical insights that can help you harness the full potential of EF Core in your applications.
+**Welcome to the first chapter of my "Mastering EF Core" series!**

+This series will dive into real-life scenarios and lessons I’ve learned while writing clean, object-oriented code using Entity Framework (EF) Core.
+My goal is to share with you practical insights that can help you unlock the full potential of EF Core in your applications.

 ## Introduction

 Entity Framework Core is a powerful ORM that facilitates data access in .NET applications.
-In this article, we'll explore how to manage entity relationships without relying on the data context within your domain logic.
-We'll focus on a practical example that underscores the importance of understanding your database's behavior and EF Core's delete behaviors.
+In this article, we'll explore how to manage entity relationships without relying on the Entity Framework `DbContext` within your domain logic.
+I will emphasize the importance of understanding `OnDelete` behaviors and how they can impact your application's behavior.

 ## The Scenario: Devices and Permissions

 Imagine we're building an application that manages devices and their permissions.
 While our example uses "Device" and "Permission," the concepts apply broadly to any domain involving complex relationships.

+### Tech Stack

+This example is designed for applications using .NET 8, EF Core, and either Azure SQL/SQL Server as the database.

 ### Entity Definitions

-Here's how our entities are defined:
+Here's how our entities look:

 ```csharp
 public sealed class Device